A promo picture from the Disney film 'Onward' to represent the topic of the article - Onward Film Review: A Fatherly Quest By Disney

 Yes, we were poor, needing government assistance to keep a roof over our heads, but not enough to be able to have the heating on in the winter.
 We also had to use a foodbank and heavily relied on my grandad growing vegetables and biking across town to drop them off for us every Friday evening.
 That man, my grandad, was my dad, as he was always there for us (What Makes A Father On Father’s Day?).
 This poverty, which made life hard, wasn’t what ruined my mental health.

-People seem to assume that if you’re from a single-parent family you’re automatically going to have issues, but that isn’t necessarily the case.
+People seem to assume that if you’re from a single-parent family, you’re automatically going to have issues, but that isn’t necessarily the case.
 My lack of a biological father in my life was never a problem for me.
 My problem was years and years of sustained racist abuse and a lack of support from my mother (neglect).
 If it wasn’t for that, I would have never developed the problems I did and I would have been a completely different person.

 Being from a single-parent family in and of itself isn’t to blame for the struggles.
 It’s the extra stress and pressure that comes with it that creates the problems.
 Even more so if you’re a Black person in a White family in an almost all-White town.

 I never had a father in my life, so I could never miss what I didn’t have.
-Thus, people from families where the parents break up might have a harder time than those that were never parenting together in the first place.
+Thus, people from families where the parents break up might have a harder time than those who were never parenting together in the first place.

 Much like in Onward, I tried to reach out to my biological father in order to form a relationship.
 However, unlike in Onward, my attempts didn’t have a happy ending(?), because it didn’t work out.
 Both my parents share the blame on why, but I gave up trying to create a relationship with my sperm donor of a father because he clearly wasn’t interested.